-SEAC is a strategic initiative started in Southern California in 2015 formed by concerned building officials and solar professionals to develop permitting and inspection guidelines for solar and energy storage installation.
+SEAC was started as a strategic initiative in Southern California in 2015 formed by concerned building officials and solar professionals to develop permitting and inspection guidelines for solar and energy storage installation.

-The initiative has successfully united public and private leaders and experts in collectively identifying many obstacles that are preventing the State from achieving its renewable energy goals.
+The initiative successfully united public and private leaders and experts in collectively identifying many obstacles that were preventing California from achieving its renewable energy goals.

 Our work has been recognized by many accredited associations in the industry.

-The work produced by SEAC provides a better understanding and clarity of sustainable energy standards and requirements that improve practices and procedures to effectively and optimally support the growth and transition to zero net energy communities throughout the State of California.
+The work produced by SEAC provides clarity and better understanding of sustainable energy standards and requirements that improve practices and procedures to effectively and optimally support the growth and transition to zero net energy communities throughout the U.S.

 With support from U.S. Department of Energy Solar Energy Technologies Office, from 2020 to 2023, SEAC will facilitate improvements in the permitting and inspection of solar and solar-plus-storage projects by developing consensus-based solutions to high-priority codes and standards needs.
 Key outcomes include: